mugenmelon/mugenmelon.github.io/_posts/1970-01-01-misunderstanding-state-machines.md

 // Current health of the turnstile. float health = 100;
 ...
-// Unlock & destroy turnstile when health is 0.
+// When health is 0 unlock & destroy turnstile.
 if (health <= 0)
 {
     locked = false;